-Identify and troubleshoot a node that has a problem with NPM
+Identify and troubleshoot a node that has a problem

 By default, devices monitored by NPM are polled for data every nine minutes.
 It might take some time before all the nodes you added have data you can review.